About our Pastured Meats

 FedEx charges a flat rate amount for shipping for each box, and our boxes hold quite a bit of meat.
 If you only want one or two things, you may want to combine orders with friends or, if it is available, place your order through a local Buying Club where shipping costs are based on the number of pounds of meat, cheese, or fish in your order.

 My order arrived without any dry ice.
 Is it still safe to eat?

 It may appear that there is no coolant in your box but do not worry -- your dry ice has simply sublimated in travel.
 As long as the meat is still cool to the touch it is safe to eat.
 In the unlikely event that it has thawed in transit, you can even refreeze it and eat it later, as we freeze it at the peak of freshness.

 We care about the environment a lot.
 We use wind power and recycled paper for all of our printing.
 However, we're still a small company, and the costs and volume requirements associated with using some of the newer "eco"packaging materials would mean that no one could afford to buy our products.
 We're not happy with the situation, either, and we hope to be able, as we grow, to adopt more sustainable packaging and encourage the industry to follow suit.

-You are welcome to return your shipping container to us, in its original cardboard box, for credit off your next order ($6.50 for small boxes, $12 for large).
-Contact us for more details.
+You are welcome to return your shipping container to us, in its original cardboard box, for credit off your next order ($12.50 for small boxes, $21 for large).